-He has worked as assistant conductor in Oslo Opera Theater, Monte Carlo Opera Theater, Brno Opera Theater, Parma Opera Theater, Pavia Opera Theater, Bruxelles Opera Theater.
+He has worked as assistant conductor in Oslo Opera Theater, Monte Carlo Opera Theatre, Brno Opera Theatre, Parma Opera Theater, Pavia Opera Theater, Bruxelles Opera Theater.
 He is also appreciated as "maestro collaboratore" after having worked at the Teatro Fraschini in Pavia and at the Rossini Opera Festival in Wildbad.

 In 2014 he made the critical edition of Tebaldo e Isolina di Francesco Morlacchi for the first modern performance, with maestro Antonino Fogliani as a conductor in Rossini Opera Festival in Wildbad.

-He is currently Artistic Director and Chorus Master of KorMalta – Malta National Choir and Assistant Conductor at Malta Philharmonic Orchestra,.
-He is as well Musical Director of OSM (Orchestra Sacro Monte di Varese) in Italy.
+Riccardo Bianchi hails from Varese, Italy.
+He is the Artistic Director and Chorus Master of KorMalta – Malta’s National Choir.
+He is also the Musical Director of the Orchestra Sacro Monte di Varese, Italy.

 He was awarded with two Special Commendations at the London 2015 Conducting competition as the best Beethoven`s performer of the competition.
-He was awarded with Diploma di Merito in Choir conducting and poliphony in 2015 and 2016 from the Accademia Chigiana di Siena with Roberto Gabbiani (Chorus Master of “Teatro alla Scala” in Milan, “Teatro dell’Opera” in Roma, Teatro Regio in Turin, “Maggio musicale fiorentino” in Florence).
+He was awarded with Diploma di Merito in Choir conducting and poliphony both in 2015 and 2016 from the Accademia Musicale Chigiana di Siena with Roberto Gabbiani.

-He is also graduated in philosophy with Honours at the “Universitá Cattolica del Sacro Cuore” in Milan.
+He also graduated with Honours in Philosophy from the “Universitá Cattolica del Sacro Cuore” in Milan.